Our Team

 Alexandra Manion, Ph.D

-Dr. Manion previously worked as an early childhood and elementary educator in various schools within the Denver community, as well as a visual art educator across both school and museum settings.
-Dr. Manion regularly incorporates visual art into her therapy services, and also facilitates art therapy groups throughout the calendar year.
-She is an avid believer in the benefit of art and creative expression to deepen the therapeutic relationship, to enhance communication in sessions, and to provide clients with a multimodal, hands-on method to share their experiences.
-She promotes a strengths-focused approach across both evaluations and treatment, and is passionate about partnering with families and educators to provide wraparound support for children.
+Dr. Alexandra Manion promotes a strengths-focused approach across both evaluations and treatment and is passionate about partnering with families and educators to provide wraparound support for children.
+She regularly incorporates visual art into her therapy services and also facilitates art therapy groups throughout the calendar year.
+Dr. Manion is an avid believer in the benefit of art and creative expression to deepen the therapeutic relationship, to enhance communication in sessions, and to provide clients with a multimodal, hands-on method to share their experiences.
+Her assessment and intervention experience includes infants, children, and adolescents with learning disorders, Autism Spectrum Disorder, ADHD, trauma, emotional and behavioral concerns, as well as complex medical presentations.
+Her experience and expertise represent a blend of both clinical and school-based delivery, with a focus on neuropsychological assessment and evidence-based intervention.

 Cierra Townsend, Ph.D. headshot